dkovacs24/ReviOS_faq/docs/upgrade.md

 With newer builds of ReviOS we provide 2 separate ISOs.
 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS version.
 This way, the users can update their ReviOS instance without reinstalling and losing files.

 !!! danger
     ==**This is an EXPERIMENTAL method**==.
-Upgrading is tested numerous times, but we obviously cannot cover all the edge cases, so use this with caution!
+Upgrading was tested numerous times, but we obviously cannot cover all the edge cases, so use this with caution!

 This method is only working if you are upgrading a **previous ReviOS installation** that is at least on the **21H2** Windows version, or a stock Windows (but for that a complete fresh installation is more preferable).
 Upgrading from **other** custom **tweaked** systems is neither working nor supported.
 Cross-upgrades, like from ReviOS 10 to 11 or vice versa, should work, but it is not tested.